posit-dev/shiny-vscode/assistant-prompts/python_chat_shiny_examples.md

 Note: replace [star][star] below with asterisk characters!
-The parser for squirrelly thinks this comment ends when there's a star-slash. cd shiny/templates/chat npx repomix . --top-files-len 100 --ignore "[star][star]/_template.json,[star][star]/template.env"
+The parser for squirrelly thinks this comment ends when there's a star-slash. cd shiny/templates/chat npx repomix . --copy --top-files-len 100 --ignore "[star][star]/_template.json,[star][star]/template.env"

-The contents of the resulting repomix-output.xml file are copied and pasted here.
+The result is automatically copied to the clipboard, and then pasted here.
 */
 }}
 <DOCUMENTATION PACKAGE="shiny" LABEL="chat examples">